 This example is more illustrative than practical, of course.

 In each of these configurations, you’ll need to be sure your hostname conforms to the standards for FQDNs (Fully Qualified Domain Names).
 The ASCII letters a – z, the digits 0 – 9, and the hyphen (‘-‘) are the only characters acceptable (the first character, however, cannot be a hyphen).
 You may also find it necessary (or useful) to include the domain name as well, in which case you would then also use periods (dots) to separate the hostname and the domain name (and top-level domain).
 So the following would be examples of acceptable hostnames:

 The whole hostname should be no more than 255 characters (see RFC1123).

 With that, you now have a server with a hostname.
 Thank you for following along and feel free to check back with us for further updates, or check out our CentOS 7 initial setup up guide.

-Cloud hosting is just one of the many hosting services offered by Atlantic.Net – We also offer dedicated, managed and secure healthcare cloud computing services.
+Cloud hosting is just one of the many hosting services offered by Atlantic.Net – We also offer dedicated, managed and secure HIPAA cloud storage services.
 Contact us today for more information on any of our services!